Double (association football): Argentina

-Boca Juniors are the only club to simultaneously win the Argentine Primera División and the Copa Argentina, doing so in 1969 and 2015.
+Boca Juniors are the only club to simultaneously win the Argentine Primera División and the Copa Argentina.

 Bolivia

 Club Bolívar are the only club to complete the double having won both the Liga de Fútbol Profesional Boliviano and Copa Aerosur (defunct) in 2009.

 Brazil

-Due to the large size of the country and the late development of the transportion and communication infrastructure needed to support it, a nationwide competition did not emerge until 1959.
+Due to the large size of the country and the late development of the transportation and communication infrastructure needed to support it, a nationwide competition did not emerge until 1959.
 For 30 years, a domestic double was not possible since there existed only one national tournament.
 An exception was the 1967 season, when Palmeiras won the double consisting of the inaugural Torneio Roberto Gomes Pedrosa and the final edition of the Taça Brasil.

 Since the founding of the Copa do Brasil in 1989, there has been two teams that won both the Copa do Brasil and the Campeonato Brasileiro Série A.

 Chile

-Two teams have won the Chilean double of the Chilean Primera División and Copa Chile.
+In Chile, two teams have won the Double of the Chilean Primera División and Copa Chile.